-- Educate healthcare providers about prevention and evidence-based treatment
+Educating health care and other professionals about prevention and evidence-based treatment

-- Develop sustainable prevention, treatment, and recovery models and payment approaches
+Developing sustainable prevention, treatment, and recovery models

 Karen A. Scott